ATTX-project/ATTX-project.github.io/attx_project/Build-Environment-Setup.md

 I wanted to test out a new version of the gm-API artifact.
 In order to do that I have to first create and push a new version of the artifact and them build and push a new gmAPI image.

 1. Commit and push new code to a branch `feature-X`.
 Create new version for the test artifact.
-1. Create a new Jenkins pipeline using gm-api as the template
+1. Create a new Jenkins pipeline using `gm-api` as the template
 1. Configure new pipeline.
-Change brach to "feature-X" in the checkout stage.
+Change branch to `feature-X` in the checkout stage.
 1. Checkout platform-development code
-1. Modify common.gradle and set ext.gmAPI to reference the test artifact and change the ext.imageGM tag to something else (e.g. test-featureX)
+1. Modify `common.gradle` and set `ext.gmAPI` to reference the test artifact and change the `ext.imageGM` tag to something else (e.g. `test-featureX`)
 1. Build new test image:
 ```shell
 gradle -PregistryURL=attx-dev:5000 -PartifactRepoURL=http://attx-dev:8081 -Penv=dev buildGmapiImage